 The answer is simple: Just use a nude liner that goes well with your natural shade.
 At best, it should be just one shade lighter.
 The good thing about such lip liners is that they don’t create two glaringly obvious points on your already inadequately thin lips.

 Instead, they correct any apparent asymmetry on upper or lower lip with a lot of finesse, lending a sense of uniformity and consistency.
 Gently fill your entire mouth using the same pencil that you’d be using as base for balm or lip gloss and gently rub the bow to accentuate the fullness.

-After having applied a natural looking light lip liner to both your lips, put some mild balm to the lip and them colour them using a bright hue that is in sync with your inherent skin tone.
-When that’s done, complete the look by applying a glittering lip gloss and make sure that the centre portion of your lip is not left out.
+After having applied a natural looking light lip liner to both your lips, put some mild balm to the lip and them color them using a bright hue that is in sync with your inherent skin tone.
+When that’s done, complete the look by applying a glittering lip gloss and make sure that the center portion of your lip is not left out.
 Doing so would give others the impression that your lips are full.